p2r3/ppmod/README.md

 The first two arguments are Vectors containing the start and end points of the ray, respectively.
 The third argument denotes the entities whose bounding boxes will be checked for collisions.
 This can be either an entity handle, a string (as used with `ppmod.get`) or an array of either.
 If an entity is not given, or the value is `null`, collision with entity bounding boxes will not be checked.
 The fourth argument is a boolean value.
 If set to true as it is by default, world brushes and static models will also be checked for collisions.

 The returned value is a float, representing a fraction of the ray between the starting point and the collision nearest to it.
-If the ray did not collide with anything, the function will return `1.0`.
-If the starting point of the ray is inside one the solids, the function will return `0`.
+If the ray does not collide with anything, the function will return `1.0`.
+If the starting point of the ray is inside one of the solids, the function will return `0`.
 Getting the point of intersection can be done by adding the starting point to the multiplication between the unit vector of the ray's direction, the total ray length and the returned fraction.
 In code, this might be:

 ```
   local frac = ppmod.ray(start, end, ...);